I am not just good at being blocked as an artist. When it comes to being stuck, I am an expert.

 The pandemic struck.
 I was not painting.
 My writing came to a halt.
 My journal languished abandoned in our inaccessible holiday home.

 Alone but not lonely.
 My two online groups held no agenda save mutual support.
 I stopped struggling to paint and surrendered to the garden.
 I forgave myself for not writing and dusted off my sewing machine.
 I had help online as the bonds with my beloved lightworkers strengthened.
-Enforced confinement connected me back to my blood family across Europe and Australia.
+Enforced confinement connected me back to my blood family across Europe.
 I was healing my relationship with my world.
 I felt as if I was coming home to myself.
 By the time I collected my exiled journal I was determined to paint ‘just for me.
 To deepen my experience of life, of living.’
 I was resolute in my desire to paint.

 So I didn’t.
 I sat in the studio and wept in confusion and frustration.